 The Battle of El Guettar,

 The First American victory over German forces

-General Patton during the Battle of El Guettar.
+General Patton during the Battle of El Guettar, above and below.

 Position of the 18th Infantry during the Battle of E. Guettar.